mapr-demos/drill-spot-price-history/README.md

     100 - (100 * (avg(sv.SpotPrice) / avg(od.hourly))) as SpotSavingsPercent
   from
     instance_view iv,
-    (select InstanceType,AvailabilityZone,avg(SpotPrice) as SpotPrice from history_parquet where yr = 2015 and mo = 4 group by InstanceType, AvailabilityZone) sv,
+    (select InstanceType,AvailabilityZone,avg(SpotPrice) as SpotPrice from spot_price_history where yr = 2015 and mo = 4 group by InstanceType, AvailabilityZone) sv,
     ondemand_view od
   where
     iv.InstanceType = sv.InstanceType and